Council Connects

 https://coloradosun.com/2020/07/11/denver-residents-refused-to-wear-masks-during-1918-pandemic-what-have-we-learned/

-BFisher about 3 years ago
+BFisher over 4 years ago

 FACE MASKS: I know Council continues to receive many messages about face coverings in Golden.
 The Resolution passed 5/6/20 addresses private businesses requiring masks.
 The City requires masks in all public buildings.
 The city is posting signs along trails, parks and busy streets and working to reinforce mask wearing everywhere.
 If council members would like to discuss face coverings again, let me or the city manager know to put it on a future agenda.
 Wheat Ridge's resolution keeps being mentioned from members of the community.
 Here is the relevant language from their resolution "Section 1.
 Face Covering Request.
 The City Council hereby extends its action regarding face coverings contained in Resolution 26, Series 2020, by enacting the following Request: